 Of course, not all boundaries between water are quite so dramatic.
 Once I watched the tide come in as I stood on an abandoned tree log that had been washed ashore.
 The delicate, white waves rolled in gently on both sides of the log.
 They looked like they were trying so hard to connect beyond the log and to the other side, but the barrier made it impossible.
 Yet, we all know that as soon as time rolled along, eventually these tiny little ripples would be joined again in the deep, blue yonder.

 So, what does this have to do with this leaf?
 Maybe everything — maybe nothing.
-But, I do know one thing for sure, I have labeled this image under the style ‘abstract’ because it does exactly what abstract art does, is take the viewer past the obvious and ‘see something you may have never seen before’.
+But, I do know one thing for sure, I have labeled this image under the style ‘abstract’ because it does exactly what abstract art does, is takes the viewer past the obvious and ‘see something you may have never seen before’.
 Just by hanging it on a wall, I was able to transport my mind to a time and place of long ago where I saw a unique way nature comes together.
-If you hang it on your wall, what would you see?
-A leaf or...